 Left-hand twist cutters (custom shape):

 The chips are pushed down, resp. moved to the back, i. e. to the already milled channel.
 The milling cutter pushes the workpiece down on the table (reversed corkscrew effect).

-5.1.6 More Information / where to buy tools
+5.1.6 More Information on Tools